Table of Contents

 Often called simply rhodiola, this adaptogenic herb is one of the best natural energy supplements.

-People who take rhodiola show better perception, cognition, concentration, and alertness.
+People who take rhodiola have shown better perception, cognition, concentration, and alertness.
 Their levels of chronic fatigue, which is associated with an altered adrenal response, are also much lower.
 (13, 14, 15)

 In fact, rhodiola can almost immediately lower your cortisol levels.
 (16) It may even improve mood, which, in conjunction with its other benefits, makes it a great natural energy booster for anyone dealing with feelings of sadness.
 (17)